lukeweber/flac-as3-alchemy-wrapper/README.md

 ### AS3 Code

 Methods encode and decode are asyncronous and take as their first params a callback for completed. yield is the number of loops of encodign before the program yields to the main process.
+It should be noted that this encoder accepts 16bit mono audio at 16000 hz, whereas the flash default is 32bit and the sample rate is controlled by mic.rate.
+If you wish to change this to any other value, you could easily just modify the FLAC__stream_encoder_set* inputs in the wrapper in c and recompile.

 Imports